PennyLaneAI/pennylane/doc/code/qml_fourier.rst

    If a frequency lower than the true maximum frequency is used to calculate the coefficients, it is possible that `aliasing
    <https://en.wikipedia.org/wiki/Aliasing>`__ will be present in the
    output.
-Thus, it is good practice to first estimate the maximum frequency of a quantum circuit using the :func:`~.pennylane.fourier.spectrum` function.
-In addition, the coefficient calculator also contains a simple anti-aliasing filter that will cut off frequencies higher than a given threshold.
+The coefficient calculator also contains a simple anti-aliasing filter that will cut off frequencies higher than a given threshold.
 This can be configured by setting the ``lowpass_filter`` option to ``True``, and optionally specifying the ``frequency_threshold`` argument (if none is specified, 2 times